Majestic Dimensional Fidelity

 Ambience (the acoustics around the sound source)

-Milliseconds after we hear a sound, we begin to hear reflections of that sound bouncing off of walls, the floor, the ceiling and any other objects in the room, which provides information about what type of acoustic space the sound is in.
+Milliseconds after we hear a sound, we begin to hear reflections of that sound bouncing off of walls, the floor, the ceiling and any other objects in the room, which gives us vital information about what type of acoustic space the sound is in.
 This is called ambience, and it has a strong emotional impact on us.
-An instrument or voice in a small room can sound intimate, but in a huge concert hall it can sound powerful and majestic.
-Additionally, ambience creates a sense of dimensional space for the listener.
+An instrument or voice in a small room can sound intimate, and in a huge concert hall it can sound powerful and majestic.
+Ambience creates a sense of dimensional space for the listener.

 We have put tremendous effort into our acoustic spaces and how we use and manipulate ambience both real and artificial (ie any devices used to create reverb & echo).
 This is addressed in detail on our page Audio Evolution